DHTMLX/docs-suite/docs/grid/treegrid_mode.md

 });
 ~~~

-When Grid is initialized in the TreeGrid mode, the root parent takes the id of the Grid container by default.
-If the id of the container is set to `null` or defined as an HTML element, the value of the root parent will be auto-generated.
+When you initialize Grid in the TreeGrid mode, the default root parent is the id of the Grid container.
+If the id of the container is set to `null` or defined as an HTML element, Grid generates the root parent value automatically.

 ## Data loading

-There are several simple ways of loading data into Grid in the TreeGrid mode:
+You can load data into Grid in the TreeGrid mode in several ways:

 - [on initialization of Grid](#loading-data-on-grid-initialization)
 - [after initialization of Grid](#loading-data-after-initialization)

-First, you need to prepare a data set that will be loaded into Grid in the TreeGrid mode.
+First, prepare the data set that you want to load into Grid in the TreeGrid mode.

 ### Preparing data set

-Grid in the TreeGrid mode expects loaded data in the JSON format.
+Grid in the TreeGrid mode expects data in JSON format.

 :::info
-Please note that if you specify the `id` fields in the tree collection, their values should be **unique**.
-You can also omit the `id` fields in the tree collection.
-In this case they will be generated automatically.
+If you specify the `id` fields in the tree collection, their values must be **unique**.
+You can also omit the `id` fields; in this case, Grid generates them automatically.
 :::

-Here is an example of an appropriate data set:
+The example below shows an appropriate data set:

 ~~~jsx
 const dataset = [